What Are Different Types Of Ligands?

 Bidentate Ligands

-Lewis base which donates two lone pairs of electrons to the central metal atom is known as bidentate ligands.
-They are often referred to as a “chelating ligands”.
+Lewis bases, which donate two lone pairs of electrons to the central metal atom, are known as bidentate ligands.
+They are often referred to as “chelating ligands”.
 The complex which contains chelating ligands is called “Chelates”.

 Oxalate ion (ox) |